280Ah finally full

 July 24, first full day with new settings

-FIrst attempt went well; Absorping at 13.6v until 0,05C (about 50 minutes under these conditions) brought us to 82% SoC.
+First attempt went well; Absorping at 13.6v until 0,05C (about 50 minutes under these conditions) brought us to 82% SoC.

 The 13.3v float works well when charging fully but doesn’t quite hold SOC when charging below 100%.
 I increased Vfloat to 13.4v and SoC has stopped dropping at 79%.